NSCoder/Joybox-Documentation/documentation/director/index.markdown

 [warning These tools are not suitable for production environments, they should be turned off before deployment.]

 #### REPL
-As the same as in a regular UIKit application builded with RubyMotion, it will allow to select the Sprites with the cmd key + mouse click to make them available from the console:
+The same as in a regular UIKit application built with RubyMotion, it will allow to select the Sprites with the cmd key + mouse click to make them available from the console:

 ```ruby
 @director = Joybox::Configuration.setup do